Batman vs. Two-Face

 Batman vs. Two-Face is a 2017 American animated direct-to-video superhero film produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment and a direct sequel to Batman: Return of the Caped Crusaders.
 It premiered at the New York Comic Con on October 8, 2017, was released digitally on October 10, and on DVD and Blu-ray on October 17.
-Based on the 1960s Batman television series, the film stars Adam West, Burt Ward and Julie Newmar reprising their roles of Batman, Robin and Catwoman from the series.
+Based on the 1960s Batman television series, the film stars Adam West, Burt Ward, and Julie Newmar reprising their roles of Batman, Robin and Catwoman from the series.
 It was West's final performance as Batman and was released posthumously.

 Plot

 Batman and Robin meet Gotham District Attorney Harvey Dent at a top-secret demonstration hosted by Professor Hugo Strange and Dr. Harleen Quinzel.
 Strange operates a machine called the "Evil Extractor" designed to siphon evil from criminals and store it in a vat.
 The containment vat explodes, drenching Dent with liquefied evil, which scars half his face and changes his personality, turning him into the criminal "Two-Face".
-After being thwarted by Batman and Robin a number of times, Dent is eventually given reconstructive surgery, seemingly erasing the Two-Face personality, and allowed to resume crimefighting as the assistant to the Assistant District Attorney.
+After being thwarted by Batman and Robin many times, Dent is eventually given reconstructive surgery, seemingly erasing the Two-Face personality, and allowed to resume crimefighting as the assistant to the Assistant District Attorney.

 Six months later, Batman and Robin capture King Tut and his henchmen for stealing a biplane.
-Batman, Robin, Commissioner Gordon, and Chief O'Hara interrogate Tut's alter ego, Professor McElroy, with O'Hara constantly hitting the professor on the head with his truncheon to switch his personality.
+Batman, Robin, Commissioner Gordon, and Chief O'Hara interrogate Tut's alter ego, Professor William McElroy, with O'Hara repeatedly hitting the professor on the head with his truncheon to switch his personality.
 At his trial, McElroy admits his guilt, ready to suffer the minimum penalty of being rehabilitated in prison.
 After the sentencing, Dent and Bruce Wayne share a highball just before Dent leaves to attend a charity for underprivileged twins at the Winning Pair casino.

 A package arrives at Gordon's office; a World Atlas book marked for Batman, with its pages eaten away in three holes.
 After investigating Bookworm as a suspect, Batman and Robin deduce that the stolen books were all about duality and their suspicions turn to Two-Face.
 They head to an abandoned sign factory, with Two-Face and his henchmen waiting for them.
 After defeating the goons, Two-Face pins them with a large number two and the flip of his coin landing on the right side spares their lives.
 Once they have left, Batman theorizes that several criminals are uniting against Dent for foiling their schemes.